-Patients who seek sex-reassignment surgery generally have a deficient ego organization on the borderline, narcissistic, or even psychotic level.12 While Robert Stoller holds that there is such a person as a true transsexual who feels he or she has been truly a member of the opposite sex from very early childhood and who need not be significantly disturbed,13 most writers have agreed that the early parent-child relationships, both of such 'true transsexuals' and of the larger group who seek sex-reassignment as a surgical solution to psychological upset. all have significantly disturbed mother-child and fatherrelationships14.
+Patients who seek sex-reassignment surgery generally have a deficient ego organization on the borderline, narcissistic, or even psychotic level.
+12 While Robert Stoller holds that there is such a person as a true transsexual who feels he or she has been truly a member of the opposite sex from very early childhood and who need not be significantly disturbed, 13 most writers have agreed that the early parent-child relationships, both of such 'true transsexuals' and of the larger group who seek sex-reassignment as a surgical solution to psychological upset, significantly disturbed mother-child and fatherrelationships 14.
 The gender identity child disorders are more profound assaults on a central identity than most of the homosexual disorders, but share with them the collusion of both parents in undermining the early foundations of identity.

-The mother of a male transsexual, for instance, clearly recognizes him as a male at birth and proceeds to establish a close symbiosis in which he is feminized without acknowledging what she is doing.15 The father is commonly absent and unable to correct this tendency, or if present is incompetent as an active father.16
+The mother of a male transsexual, for instance, clearly recognizes him as a male at birth and proceeds to establish a close symbiosis in which he is feminized without acknowledging what she is doing.
+The father is commonly absent and unable to correct this tendency, or if present is incompetent as an active father.
+The father is competent as an active father.